Skip to content

 Check if the instruction is a call instruction.

-Check if the instruction is a jump instruction.
+Check if the instruction passes execution using indirect jump or call

 • is_valid